veachk90/MechaCar_Statistical_Analysis/README.md

 Having determined the variation of the PSI in the suspension coils, the next question to ask was whether the variation was statistically significant, even if the PSI variation was within a specified range.
 The expected mean PSI is 1500, so this was used as the basis for comparison in a series of t-tests.
 The first compared the mean PSI across all lots with the expected mean of 1500.
 This produced a p-value of 0.0603, which was above the given alpha of 0.05.
 Thus, I fail to reject the null hypothesis, which is that there is no significant difference between the observed mean and the expected mean.
 T-tests for Lot 1 and Lot 2 yielded p-values of 1 and 0.6072, which are also high enough that I fail to reject the null hypothesis.
 A t-test between the mean PSI of Lot 3 and the expected mean PSI of 1500 produced a p-value of 0.0417, which was below the alpha of 0.05.
 Thus, I reject the null hypothesis for Lot 3, and conclude that the difference in means is statistically significant.

 ![t-test Comparisons](https://github.com/veachk90/MechaCar_Statistical_Analysis/blob/main/Screenshot%20(232).png)

+## Study Design: MechaCar vs Competition
+What metric or metrics are you going to test?
+First, I want to consider whom the competition is.
+Likely, they produce vehicles of similar performance for similar cost to the customer.
+Thus, my study will emphasize variables that are likely to have a greater impact on a vehicle's performance.
+From the data available on MechCar's vehicles, it appears that vehicle weight and ground clearance are the most likely indicators of miles per gallon.
+Thus, I would want to include these variables in the competition's vehicle data as well.

+What is the null hypothesis or alternative hypothesis?
+The null hypothesis is that there is no significant difference between the weight and ground clearance of MechaCar's vehicles and those of the competitor's.
+The alternate hypothesis is that there is a significant difference between the weight and ground clearnace of MechaCar's vehicles and those of the competitor's.

+What statistical test would you use to test the hypothesis?
+And why?
+A series of t-tests, similar to what was done with the suspension coil PSI, would likely be able to show whether any differences are statistically significant.
+It could also be worth considering a linear regression model for the competitors vehicles, if the data is available, to determine whether the factors that affect MechaCar's mpg are the same for the competitor's.

+What data is needed to run the statistical test?
+A sample of at least 30 vehicles that consists of vehicle weight and ground clearance.
+Data on additional variables would be helpful to gain additional insight from the analysis, but for the basis of comparison, these should be considered the minimum data.